Does Home Depot Allow Dogs Policy

 Is Home Depot Dog-Friendly?

 In short, yes, some Home Depot stores are dog-friendly.
-And only a few of the stores really check to see if a dog is a service dog or not.
-One store in Dallas has this notice on their website, “Leashed dogs are welcome inside Home Depot, but they must be under control and cleaned up after.”
+And only a few of the hardware stores really check to see if a dog is a service dog or not.
+One individual store in Dallas has this notice on their website, “Leashed dogs are welcome inside Home Depot, but they must be under control and cleaned up after.”

-So, it really comes down to the store manager and whether or not dogs are allowed.
+So, it really comes down to the local store manager and whether or not dogs are allowed.
 Home Depot employees have confirmed this information with comments in forums.
 Here’s what one employee had to say about dogs in their stores, “ Our store never enforces the service dog rule.
 Management have told us that as long as the dog doesn’t mess on the floor, act aggressive, or scare customers, then it’s fine for them to come in.”

 Another employee made this comment, “ My manager told me that it’s too much of a grind to ask every dog owner who comes inside the store for documentation proving their dog is a service dog.
 To be honest, none of us want to ask anyway, it’s too awkward.
 As long as you clean up after your dog, none of us actually care a jot.

 One more comment from a Home Deport employee about dogs in the store, “My boss told me never, ever ask for a service dog’s documentation otherwise we could be terminated.
-So, in effect, I am working in a dog-friendly Home Depot, even though officially it isn’t.”
+So, in effect, I am working in a pet-friendly Home Depot, even though officially it isn’t.”

-As you can see, the policy is not strictly enforced in many Home Depot stores!
+As you can see, the corporate policy is not strictly enforced in many Home Depot stores!
 And there have been some issues with dogs in the stores.

 Reports of Dog Bites in Home Depot Stores